hajarasyikin/johnlifewheel2/README.md

 In the file "keys.js", put the url mongodb

-To run the project, type this command "npm run dev"
+To run the project, type this command "npm run dev" and you can change your localhost port